AdamWhiteHat/CssDeDup/README.md

 ### C. Fuzzy Property Value Matching

-This will allow fuzzy matching on the property values being set.
+This would ignore #1, #2 would have to match exactly, and #3 would have to 'match' according to fuzzy logic.

-Examples of fuzzy matching on CSS property values:
+Examples of fuzzy logic matching on CSS property values:
 - Two px values are within +-3 px of each other.
 - Two colors are perceptually near-identical.

+The best way to define the set of fuzzy logic rules to use is as of yet stil undecided.
+Create a suggestion/feature request 'issue' if you have some thoughts on this.

 # Usage Examples